|Omaha Engineering Readiness Academy Details|

 To participate, you must:

-- be an incoming 2017 first-year student admitted to the UNL College of Engineering (Omaha Campus)
+- be an incoming 2019 first-year freshman admitted to the UNL College of Engineering (Scott Campus in Omaha)

 - be willing to fully participate in all program activities

 - be placed into MATH 1950 (Calculus I) or have taken Trigonometry, Pre-Calculus or Calculus in high school